HudsonWu/linuxStudying/performance/network/iptables/principle.md

 ## Connection States

 What is you only want SSH coming into your system to be allowed, <br/>
-won't adding a rule to the output chain also allow outgoing SSH attempts? <br/>
+wont adding a rule to the output chain also allow outgoing SSH attempts? <br/>
-That's where connection states come in, which give you the capability you'd need to <br/>
+That is where connection states come in, which give you the capability you need to <br/>
 allow two way communication but only allow one way connections to be established. <br/>

 ```